jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 This is a perfectly accessible example of some navigation.
 No ARIA needed.
 However, navigation can often require multiple levels of nested dropdowns, and become more complex.
 The example can still add this and be accessible, which will be shown, first let's look at a pattern often reached for when it comes to navigation with dropdowns - `aria-menu`.

+Whilst `aria-menu` and the child roles it requires seem to be named

 ## `<ul/ol>`

 Lists (ordered and unordered) are very common elements used on sites.
 They both have semantic HTML elements: